yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-get-channel.md

 ---
 title: "Get tab in a channel"
-description: "Retrieve the properties and relationships of the specified tabin a channel . "
+description: "Retrieve the properties and relationships of the specified tab in a channel . "
 author: "nkramer"
 localization_priority: Normal
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# Get tab
+# Get tab in a channel

 Namespace: microsoft.graph